mmiller42/redisync/README.md

 Better documentation for this is coming, along with other builtin Cache classes (`HashCache`, `ListCache`, and `VariableKeyCache`).
 In the mean time, use the source of [`ValueCache`](src/caches/ValueCache.js) as a reference.
 Note these significant definitions and calls:

 * Defining a constructor with the signature of `constructor(redisync, channel, options)` and passing the first two arguments to `super`.
-No options are needed or referenced by the superclass.
+No options are needed or referenced by the superclass; however, passing a third boolean argument to the constructor will determine whether or not data is preloaded when the object is constructed.
 * Defining an instance method `load()`.
 This method must be present.
 It must return the result of the superclass' private `_load(commands, parseResults)` method, which accepts an array of Redis commands, each of which is a nested array containing the command name followed by its arguments; and a function to convert the response from Redis to extract the data.
 * Defining an instance method `initialize(data)`.
 This method must be present.
 It must return the result of the superclass' private `_initialize(commands)` method, which accepts an array of commands.
 This method should accept a complete representation of the state and replicate that state in Redis.
 * Defining an instance method `clear(broadcast = true)`.
 This method must be present.
 It must return the result of the superclass' private `_clear(commands, broadcast)` method, which accepts an array of commands and the broadcast parameter.